ajycc20/easy-css-layout/README.md

 Just for practice & backups

 1.  `You can view the source code in the Source column.`
-2.  `At the same time, you can view the corresponding sample in the Demo column.`
+2.  `At the same time, you can view the demo in the Demo column.`

 ----------------